Crunch Fitness has over 300 locations in the US, Canada, and Australia. It’s known for providing a high-quality gym experience at a low price point.

 - Is personal training at Crunch Fitness is worth it?

 My Experience Working Out At Crunch Fitness

-There used to be a Crunch Fitness in the town I live in, but it was in a small strip mall.
-I always assumed it was your typical low-budget gym with mediocre equipment and more cardio machines than free weights.
+I always assumed Crunch Fitness was your typical low-budget fitness center with mediocre equipment.
 I was happy to be proven wrong when I walked into the Parsippany location.

-The staff member who helped me check-in was very friendly and polite.
-He showed me around the gym and gave me a little history lesson about Crunch.
-He wasn’t overly aggressive about getting me to buy a membership.
+The staff member who helped me check in was friendly and polite.
+He showed me around the gym and told me about everything Crunch Fitness offers.
+He also explained the different Crunch Fitness prices and plans to me, but he wasn’t overly aggressive about getting me to buy a membership.

-The area around the Parsippany location is close to a lot of corporate offices, so the clientele skews towards young professionals and middle-aged adults.
-I didn’t see too many teenagers or senior citizens while I was there, but that could have just been due to the time of day I went.
+The area around the Parsippany location is close to many corporate offices, so the clientele skews towards young professionals and middle-aged adults.
+I didn’t see many teenagers or senior citizens while there, but that could have just been due to the time of day I went.

 This location tends to be busy no matter what time of day you go.
 Like most gyms, it’s busiest in the evenings, but it also gets crowded in the middle of the day.
 You can usually find a machine to use even if it’s busy, but you may have to wait for a squat rack or bench press station to become available.

 Remember that this review is based on my experience at Crunch Fitness in Parsippany, NJ.
-Each club will have a different clientele, different equipment, and a different atmosphere.
-If you’re curious about Crunch Fitness, I recommend calling or dropping into a location by you to see what it’s like.
+Each club will have a different clientele, equipment, and atmosphere.
+If you’re curious about Crunch Fitness, I recommend calling or visiting a location near you to see what it’s like.

 As much as I enjoyed working out at Crunch Fitness, it’s not perfect.
 Below are some of its pros and cons.